Welcome to Version 3 of the Freshwater Biodiversity Information System (FBIS)!

 The FBIS serves as a community platform for inventory and maintenance of freshwater biodiversity data with an end goal to assist the evaluation of long-term change in river biodiversity and ecosystem condition in South Africa.

 This project, funded by the JRS Biodiversity Foundation and SANBI, and implemented by the FRC and Kartoza.
 System development is following an iterative process whereby user needs and feedback are incorporated in each of the three iterations of the system planned for the three-year (2018-2020) project.

-The FBIS V2 release includes access to FBIS, a FBIS V2 user manual (accessed via the 'Help' tab on the top bar of the site) and a short video demonstration here https://youtu.be/L_hkoE8fDgo.
-These aids should help you to navigate your way around the system and test out the main functions and features, as well as flag any issues you pick up on while testing.
-Any questions can be directed to [email protected].
+The FBIS v3 release includes access to FBIS, a FBIS v3 user manual (accessed via the 'Help' tab on the top bar of the site) and a short ‘how to’ video series available here: https://www.youtube.com/playlist?list=PLSbcS_PS6gw07F6a8HnDJPt3BHcnqIP2O These aids should help you to navigate your way around the system and test out the main functions, features and work flows, as well as flag any issues you pick up on while testing.